compulim/on-error-resume-next/README.md

 ## New in 2.0

 We introduced named exports and removed default imports.
 The default is synchronous.
-The "auto async" version is being moved to under 'on-error-resume-next/auto'.
+The "auto-detection" version is being moved to under 'on-error-resume-next/auto'.

 ```diff
 - import onErrorResumeNext from 'on-error-resume-next';
 + import { onErrorResumeNext } from 'on-error-resume-next/auto';
 ```

-It is recommended to use either sync or async version for better clarity.
+It is recommended to use either synchronous or asynchronous version for better clarity.

 # Usage